themouette/licpro-php-tp/src/7-playing-with-a-database.markdown

 Update your controllers to use these classes when it's needed.

-Creating a new `Location` should set the `createdAt` attribute to the current date, and the PHP type for such attribute is `DateTime`.
+Creating a new `Location` should set the `createdAt` argument to the current date, and the PHP type for such attribute is `DateTime`.
+Creating an instance of `DateTime` is enough to get the current date.

 ## Dealing With Relations